It is not uncommon for the elderly to become victims of financial abuse. They may be losing......Read more

 10 Ways the Elderly Can Avoid Financial Abuse

 Increased dependency due to illness, disability or cognitive impairments can make seniors susceptible to financial abuse.
-Nest eggs accumulated over decades also often make seniors attractive targets for predators, whether the predator is an offshore bogus sweepstakes or a care provider who sees an opportunity to be paid more than an hourly wage.
+Nest eggs accumulated over decades also often make seniors attractive targets for financial predators, whether the predator is a bogus offshore sweepstakes or a care provider who sees an opportunity to be paid more than an hourly wage.

 3. Use a revocable trust